-The Company contracts independent experts to obtain certain evaluations, calculations and estimates used to prepare the individual and consolidated financial statements published on the securities markets.
-In general, the main areas contracting such services are related to actuarial calculations, real estate appraisals, financial instrument valuations and investments/disposals.

-In this regard, the individual person in charge of each affected area monitors the results of the reports produced to determine their consistency and reasonableness.
-The Corporate Financial Controller's Department also receives these reports, analyses them and compares the conclusions with the information disclosed in the financial statements.
+The entity engages independent experts to obtain certain evaluations, calculations and estimates used to prepare the financial statements published on the securities markets.
+In general, the main areas that outsource these services are related to actuarial calculations, real estate appraisals, and the measurement of financial instruments and investments/disposals.
+In this regard, the individual person in charge of each area affected monitors the results of the reports produced to determine their consistency and reasonableness.
+The Deputy General Directorate of Finance checks the consistency of the findings within the framework of preparing regulatory reporting, as does the external auditor under the framework of its review engagement, in addition to any review procedures that may be implemented by the Corporate Internal Audit Directorate in accordance with the approved engagement planning.